Nao (robot): Academic and scientific usage

 Since 2011, over 200 academic institutions worldwide have made use of the robot, including the University of Hertfordshire and their Bold Hearts RoboCup Team, the Indian Institute of Information Technology, Allahabad, the University of Tokyo, the Indian Institute of Technology Kanpur, Saudi Arabia's King Fahd University of Petroleum and Minerals, University of South Wales and Montana State University.
-In 2012, donated Nao robots were used to teach autistic children in a UK school; some of the children found the childlike, expressive robots more relatable than human beings.
+In 2012, donated Nao robots were used to teach autistic children in a UK school; some of the children found the childlike, expressive robots more relatable than humans.
 In a broader context, Nao robots have been used by numerous British schools to introduce children to robots and the robotics industry.

 By the end of 2014, over 5,000 Nao robots were in use with educational and research institutions in 70 countries.
-In 2015, Mitsubishi UFJ Financial Group began trialling Nao robots for customer service use in its Japanese bank branches.
+In 2015, Mitsubishi UFJ Financial Group began trialing Nao robots for customer service use in its Japanese bank branches.
 In July 2015, Nao robots were shown to demonstrate a basic form of self-awareness in a philosophical experiment at Rensselaer Polytechnic Institute in New York, in which three robots were set up, muting two of them; they were then told that two of them had been given a "dumbing pill", and asked to figure out which of them hadn't.
 After initially replying he didn't know, the non-muted robot was able to figure out he hadn't been given the dumbing pill after hearing the sound of his own voice.
 In September 2015, the French Institute of Health and Medical Research used Nao robots to test a system of robotic "autobiographical memory" designed to help train International Space Station crews and assist elderly patients.

 Nao is available as a research robot for schools, colleges and universities to teach programming and conduct research into human-robot interactions.

 In August 2018, RobotLAB released an online learning platform for schools that enhance the use of NAO for STEM, Coding and Engineering.

 Healthcare usage

-Since its release in 2004, Nao has been tested and deployed in a number of healthcare scenarios, including usage in care homes and in schools.
+Since its release in 2004, Nao has been tested and deployed in a number of healthcare scenarios, including usage in care homes, schools, and as an assistant tutor for autistic children.

 Design

 The various versions of the Nao robotics platform feature either 2, 14, 21 or 25 degrees of freedom (DoF).
-A specialised model with 21 DoF and no actuated hands was created for the Robocup competition.
-All Nao Academics versions feature an inertial measurement unit with accelerometer, gyrometer and four ultrasonic sensors that provide Nao with stability and positioning within space.
+A specialized model with 21 DoF and no actuated hands was created for the Robocup competition.
+All Nao Academics versions feature an inertial measurement unit with accelerometer, gyroscope and four ultrasonic sensors that provide Nao with stability and positioning within space.
 The legged versions included eight force-sensing resistors and two bumpers.
-The 2014 Nao Evolution, featured stronger metallic joints, improved grip and an enhanced sound source location system that utilises four directional microphones.
-The most recent version, dubbed NAO6, was introduced in June 2018.
+The 2014 Nao Evolution, featured stronger metallic joints, improved grip and an enhanced sound source location system that utilizes four directional microphones.
+The most recent version, Nao6 was introduced in June 2018.